hmchen47/DevOps/Linux/Linux-LFS101x.edX/ch14-NetworkOperations.md

 ## Network Configuration Files
 Network configuration files are essential to ensure that interfaces function correctly.
 They are located in the `/etc` directory tree.
 However, the exact files used have historically been dependent on the particular Linux distribution and version being used.

-For __Debian__ family configurations, the basic network configuration files could be found under `/etc/network/`, while for Fedora and __SUSE__ family systems one needed to inspect `/etc/sysconfig/network`.
+For __Debian__ family configurations, the basic network configuration files could be found under `/etc/network/`, while for __Fedora__ and __SUSE__ family systems one needed to inspect `/etc/sysconfig/network`.

-Modern systems emphasize the use of __Network Manager__, which we briefly discussed when we considered graphical system administration, rather than try to keep up with the vagaries of the files in /etc. While the graphical versions of __Network Manager__ do look somewhat different in different distributions, the __nmtui__ utility (shown in the screenshot) varies almost not at all, as does the even more sparse __nmcli (command line interface)__ utility.
+Modern systems emphasize the use of __Network Manager__, which we briefly discussed when we considered graphical system administration, rather than try to keep up with the vagaries of the files in `/etc`.
+While the graphical versions of __Network Manager__ do look somewhat different in different distributions, the __nmtui__ utility (shown in the screenshot) varies almost not at all, as does the even more sparse __nmcli (command line interface)__ utility.
 If you are proficient in the use of the GUIs, by all means, use them.
 If you are working on a variety of systems, the lower level utilities may make life easier.

 ![image][img7]